You’ve tried it all.

 “Every breath expels roughly ten billion trillion atoms, so add up all the atoms coming from all the breaths you take all night long … and — could it be this simple? — you wake up carbon-depleted, more than a pound lighter.”
 (2)

 Now we know why doctors stress 8 hours of sleep.

 But is that all?
 A pound isn’t much so are there more benefits to getting sleep for weight loss?

 Sleep Burns Calories and Fat

 People who get 8 hours of sleep burn more calories than folks who don’t.

 Resting expenditure is the number of calories lost when the body isn’t moving.
 One study from the American Journal of Clinical Nutrition found that people who slept longer were 5% more likely to have higher expenditure levels and burned 20% more calories.

-Another compelling study in the Annals of Internal Medicine tested two groups: folks who got at least 8 hours of sleeps and folks who got less than 6 hours of sleep.
+Another compelling study in the Annals of Internal Medicine tested two groups: folks who got at least 8 hours of sleep and folks who got less than 6 hours of sleep.
 Both groups ate over 1,400 calories a day.
 After 2 weeks, the well-rested group lost more than half the fat gained while the less-rested group only lost a third.
 (3)